 Benjamin Banneker was a self-educated astronomer, farmer, mathematician and urban planner.
 In 1791, as a free man, Banneker literally helped shape the District by working with Major Andrew Ellicott to survey the boundaries of the future nation’s capital.
 Benjamin Banneker Memorial Park, a favorite of landscape architects, pays homage to the surveyor.

-The DC Jazz Festival is held at venues across the city each June.
-The festival features numerous programs, including free performances during Jazz ‘N Families Fun Days.
-The weekend is filled with free music and activities that the entire family can enjoy.
-Make sure to check the DC Jazz Festival website for any other free opportunities, as well as schedules and lineups for this year’s citywide event.
+The DCJazzFest is held at venues across the city every summer.
+The festival features numerous programs, including free performances and competitions.
+The weekend is filled with music and activities that the entire family can enjoy.
+Make sure to check the festival's website for any other free opportunities, as well as schedules and lineups for the next citywide event.

 Looking for more free in DC?
 Check out even more free and historic things to do in DC.